khilnani/gulp-intercept/README.md

 gulp-intercept
 ==============

-> Gulp plugin to intercept a Gulp stream.
+> A plugin to intercept a stream when using the [Gulp.js](http://gulpjs.com/) streaming build system..

 The plugin accepts a function with a single argument - a `chunk` or `file`.
 Do whatever you need to eg. parse the file if its json, convert it if less or coffeescript or simply perform an update to its contents.